zack-bitcoin/amoveo/docs/other_blockchains/AeternityScam.md

 This wouldn't a problem, if they honestly advertised it as such.
 What makes Aeternity a scam is the fact that they advertise themselves as something different than what they are.

 This is a problem for Amoveo, because Aeternity is advertising itself as an improved version of Amoveo.
-When in reality, AE is a worsened version of Ethereum.

 Maybe this happens because Aeternity raised money by promising to build what Amoveo is now, and they are worried about the legal consequences of admitting that they will not fulfill those promises.